One of the key differences between investing from within the US and within Canada is the difference in tax-advantaged accounts.

 Canada does not have Roth IRAs but does make Tax-Free Savings Accounts (TFSA) available to investors.
 Although there are many differences between a US Roth IRA and a TFSA, it is the most comparable account type available for investing within Canada.

-As of the beginning of 2022, 63% of Canadians had an open Tax-Free Savings Account.
+As of early 2024, approximately 65% of Canadians had an open Tax-Free Savings Account, according to the latest Statistics Canada reports.

 I will go over the equivalent of a Roth IRA in Canada and outline how the two different account types compare in functionality.